MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Tips.md

 ## Tips for after hours
 Be a thoughtful coworker!

-* For “inform”-type emails, condense the emails and status updates into daily or weekly digests.
+* For "inform"-type emails, condense the emails and status updates into daily or weekly digests.
 This reduces the overall noise and randomization caused by email overload.
 * Save drafts or delay delivery for email until the recipients’ normal business hours.
 Limit late night and early morning email to urgent email, to cut through the noise.
 * Turn off notifications on your phone and desktop when you are trying to focus.